SpaceX ready to test-fly new Falcon rocket

-LOS ANGELES (Reuters) - Privately owned Space Exploration Technologies plans to test an upgraded Falcon 9 rocket on Sunday from a site in California as part of its push into the satellite launch market.
+LOS ANGELES, Sept 27 (Reuters) - Privately owned Space Exploration Technologies plans to test an upgraded Falcon 9 rocket on Sunday from a site in California as part of its push into the satellite launch market.

 Previous versions of the Falcon 9 have flown five times from the company’s launch pad at Cape Canaveral Air Force Station in Florida.